cc2modteam/revolution-mod/FUTURE.md

 # Future Plans

-A révolution does keeps going around and around.
-I have some ideas that I want to add to the game and Révolution is the best way I can do these without trying to maintian a ever growing matrix of merged/unmerged mods.
+A révolution keeps going around and around.
+I have some ideas that I want to add to the game and Révolution is the best way I can do these without trying to maintain an ever-growing matrix of merged/unmerged mods.

 ## Shared Mod Data

-QuantX worked out that you could use the drydock "vehicle" waypoints to draw share the position of the holomap cursor with the operator control screens.
+QuantX worked out that you could use the drydock "vehicle" waypoints to share the position of the holomap cursor with the operator control screens.
 When the captain moves their mouse, the operators see the location.

 With a slight modification to how the drydock waypoints are used, we can do much